- Cama-i, quyana tailuci!

 - "Greetings, thank you for coming!"

-To encourage good stewardship of school facilities constructed with state-aid, part of a school board’s duties, per AS 14.14.090(10), is to provide for the development and implementation of a preventive maintenance and facilities management program for school facilities.
+To encourage good stewardship of school facilities constructed, part of a school board’s duties, per AS 14.14.090(10), is to provide for the development and implementation of a preventive maintenance and facilities management program for school facilities.
 Preventive maintenance (PM) is defined as “scheduled maintenance actions that prevent the premature failure or extend the useful life of a facility, or a facility's systems and components, and that are cost-effective on a life-cycle basis.”

 AS 14.11.011(b)(4) and AS 14.11.100(j)(5) establish the elements required in a district’s preventive maintenance plan in order for a district to be eligible for state aid under AS 14.11.
 These five elements are implemented by 4 AAC 31.013 and identified below.